acrolinx/acrolinx-coding-guidance/topics/authentication.md

 1. CMS administrator sets the Acrolinx URL for all users.

    - Make sure that you properly validate the Acrolinx URL.
-   - To validate an Acrolinx URL, check if `<SERVER:PORT>/sidebar/v15/index.html` exists and a `meta` tag with the name `sidebar-version` is present, for example: `<meta name="sidebar-version" content="15.5.0">`.
+   - To validate an Acrolinx URL, check if you can connect an integration to an Acrolinx instance.
-   - Each Acrolinx version has a different Sidebar version.

 2. You're a customer and you're building an integration only for your company's use.
    You can hard-code the Acrolinx URL.